mitsuhiko/insta/README.md

 $ cargo insta review
 ```

-For more information on updating see [Snapshot Updating].
+For more information on updating see Snapshot Updating.

-[Snapshot Updating]: #snapshot-updating
+Snapshot Updating: #snapshot-updating

 ## How it operates